PictureElement/joblister/README.md

   * GET endpoint to fetch all experience levels
 * `wp-json/jbls/v1/jbls-applications`
   * POST endpoint to submit a job application

+## Acknowledgements
+Special thanks to [Helga the Viking](https://github.com/helgatheviking) for developing the [Radio Buttons for Taxonomies](https://github.com/helgatheviking/Radio-Buttons-for-Taxonomies) plugin, which is a crucial dependency for JobLister.

 ## Contributing